W&M No. 1 among publics for smallest gap between white, black grad rates

 The Journal of Blacks in Higher Education recently published a report on selective colleges and universities with the smallest gap between white and black students’ graduation rates, and William & Mary was shown to have the smallest gap of all public institutions on the list.

-According to the report, which looked at 2013 rates at “the nation’s highest-ranked colleges and universities,” there was a nine percent difference between white and black students’ graduation rates at William & Mary in 2013.
-The University of Virginia and the University of North Carolina at Chapel Hill were the second-highest-ranked public institutions on the list with an 11 percent gap.
+According to the report, which looked at 2013 rates at “the nation’s highest-ranked colleges and universities,” there was difference of nine percentage points between white and black students’ graduation rates at William & Mary in 2013.
+The University of Virginia and the University of North Carolina at Chapel Hill were the second-highest-ranked public institutions on the list with gaps of 11 percentage points.

 “This is one of those moments where it is important to pause and recognize the success for what it is, and it’s significant.
 We have reason to be proud,” said Vice President for Student Affairs Ginger Ambler.
 “At the same time, there’s also a goal for us that’s clear: We need to close the gap.
 We don’t want any gap for students based on their backgrounds or ethnicity.
 The demographics of our graduating students should mirror the demographics of our student community overall.
 We want all students to be graduating at the highest rate.”